RedisLabs/redislabs-docs/content/rdi/installation/install-redis-gears.md

 aliases:
 ---

+This guide shows how to install [RedisGears](https://oss.redis.com/redisgears/) as part of a Redis Data Integration deployment.
+Quick starts are also available for Redis Server (open source) and Rdis Enterprise Software.

+Help with other deployments is also available, including [Redis Server](https://oss.redis.com/redisgears/quickstart.html) (open source) and [Redis Enterprise Software]({{<relref "/modules/redisearch/redisearch-quickstart">}}).

 # RedisGears Installation

 Redis Data Integration requires [RedisGears](https://redis.com/modules/redis-gears) module with [Python plugin](https://docs.redis.com/latest/modules/redisgears/python/) to be installed on the Redis Enterprise cluster.